-Headquartered in Irving, Texas, EF Johnson Technologies, Inc. focuses on innovating, developing and marketing the highest quality secure communications solutions to organizations whose mission is to protect and save lives.
+EF Johnson Technologies, Inc. is an independent subsidiary of JVCKENWOOD Corporation.
+Headquartered in Irving, Texas, EFJohnson focuses on innovating, developing and marketing the highest quality secure communications solutions to organizations whose mission is to protect and save lives.
 The Company’s customers include first responders in public safety and public service, the federal government, and industrial organizations.
-The Company’s products are marketed under the EFJohnson name and many of them are designed and manufactured in America.
-For more information, visit http://www.EFJohnsonTechnologies.com.
+The Company’s products are marketed under the EFJohnson and Kenwood brands.
+For more information, visit www.efjohnson.com.

 For trade press information, contact: